A Spiritually-Grounded, Unorthodox Literary Lens

 and to act with love.

-This is the fundamental theme
+This is the foundational theme

-of the Bible narrative.
+of the Bible narrative and all

 B. Conscious